shady-cs15/LLM_Collab_Code_Generation/README.md

 ### Early Termination

-`magrpo.termination_threshold` is used to incentive agents to find high-reward solutions quickly, instead of expanding the full Monte Carlo tree.

-At each node (branch, turn), compute the mean immediate **reward across the sibling** joint actions at that node (siblings are the competing samples drawn at the same prompt/ context/turn).
-If the mean exceeds the threshold, that branch stops expanding at this turn; training backpropagates from the truncated subtree.
+`magrpo.termination_threshold` is used to incentivize agents to find high‑reward solutions quickly, instead of expanding the full Monte Carlo tree.
+At each node (branch, turn), compute the mean immediate reward across that node’s sibling joint actions; if the mean exceeds the threshold, that branch stops expanding at this turn and the trainer backpropagates from the truncated subtree.
 Other branches continue.

 ### Multi-Turn Prompt